 - Once the drumsticks are cooked and tender, add the tamarind pulp.

-- Then add the cooked dal.
-Also add 1.5 to 2 tablespoons sambar powder or add as required. mix very well.
+- Then add the cooked and mashed lentils.
+Also add sambar powder.
+Stir and mix very well.

 - Season with salt as per taste.

-- Simmer drumstick sambar on low to medium flame for 6 to 7 minutes.
+- Simmer drumstick sambar on low to medium heat for 6 to 7 minutes.
 The raw aroma of tamarind should go away.

-- After simmering for 6 to 7 minutes, switch off the flame.
+- After simmering for 6 to 7 minutes, switch off the heat.
 Cover the pan and keep aside.

-- Heat 1 tablespoon oil (preferably sesame oil made from raw sesame seeds) in small pan or tadka pan.
-Add ½ teaspoon mustard seeds.
-Keep the flame to a low while tempering spices.
+- Heat oil (preferably sesame oil made from raw sesame seeds) in small frying pan or tadka pan.
+Add mustard seeds.
+Keep the heat to a low while tempering spices.

 - Let the mustard seeds crackle.

-- When the mustard seeds crackle, then add 1 to 2 dry red chilies (broken and seeds removed), 5 to 6 fenugreek seeds & 10 to 12 curry leaves.
+- When the mustard seeds crackle, then add dry red chilies (broken and seeds removed), fenugreek seeds and curry leaves.
+Mix well.

-- Mix well and fry till the curry leaves become crisp.
+- Mix again and fry till the curry leaves become crisp.

-- Switch off the flame and immediately add the tempering mixture in drumstick sambar.
+- Switch off the heat and immediately add the tempering mixture in drumstick sambar.

 - Cover and let the flavors infuse for 4 to 5 minutes.